T-Troll/alienfx-tools/Doc/alienfx-gui.md

 You can double-click or press Enter on selected profile into the list to edit its name.

 Each profile can have settings and application for trigger it.
 The settings are:
-- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off (The same as "Disable monitoring" before).
+- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Global, Off.
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
-- "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
 - "Priority profile" - If this flag enabled, this profile will be chosen upon others.
 Priority profile overrides "Only then active" setting of the other profiles.
 - "Dim lights" - Then profile activated, all lights will be dimmed.
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.
-- "Global effects" - Enable global effects for this profile.
-This setting can be disabled if no APIv5 devices detected into system.

-"Global effects" only works for APIv5 (RGB keyboard) devices, activating it disable any other software effect.
+"Global effects" only works for APIv5 (RGB keyboard) devices, select corresponding effect type ("Global") to enable this block.

+The next block is "Triggers" - it define cases app should switch to this profile if "Profile auto switch" turned on at "Settings".
+- "Keyboard" drop down will activate this profile in case corresponding key is pressed.
+Release the key to switch back to other profile.
+- "Power" block - if checked, profile will be activated if power source changed to checked state.
-"Trigger applications" list define application executables, which will activate selected profile if running and "Profile auto switch" is on.
+- "Trigger applications" list define application executables, which will activate selected profile.
 Press "+" button to select new application, or select one from the list and press "-" button to delete it.
+- "Only then active" - profile will be activated only in case of any application running and foreground (active) and have focus.

 "Zones setting" block used operate with different setting blocks of the selected profile.
 Check all types of zones you need to operate (colors or effect settings), then press "Reset" button to remove it from selected profile, or "Copy active" button to copy it from active (selected in top drop down box) profile.